 SOURCES OF TAX AUDIT INFORMATION

 Tax audits rely on information.
-The information availed to the tax authority is used for tax audits.
-This information that will trigger specific tax audits is from many sources.
-However, for purposes of this post we will examine two main sources:
+The information available to the tax commissioner is used for tax audits.
+The information that triggers specific tax audits comes from various sources.
+However, for this post, we will examine two main sources:

 a) Internal Sources